 Towards the end of the memoir there is a chapter commenting on music performance and the relationship between audience and band in a pre-internet world.
 This was definitely the highlight of the book and raised some interesting ideas about the musician as an artist in more aspects than just performing songs.

 However I found some aspects of this memoir slightly problematic.
 There was a lot of name-dropping of other musicians which I found uncomfortable to read.
 That is the only problem I had with this memoir.
 If Kim didn’t drag some people in her book, I would appreciate it more.

-There are more female music memoirs out there, but the three listed above a personal favourites of mine.
+There are more female music memoirs out there, but the three listed above are personal favourites of mine.
 Only last year I started reading female rock memoirs and I am confident many more will appear on my book shelves in the future.